MichaelYochpaz/iSubRip/README.md

 ```

 ## Configuration
-It's possible to configure different options and enable / disable different features using a [TOML](https://toml.io) config file.
+It's possible to configure different options and features by creating a [TOML](https://toml.io) config file.
-A config file will be looked for in one of the following paths according to OS:
+A config file will be looked for in one of the following paths (according to OS):

 **Windows**: `%USERPROFILE%\.isubrip\config.toml`
 **Linux / macOS**: `$HOME/.isubrip/config.toml`